prosser/UtilityTypeGenerator/README.md

 Utility types are generated types based on one or more input types.
-Slap the `[UtilityType(arg)]` attribute on a `partial` type and the generator will generate a partial type with the same name and type (e.g., class, record, struct) as the input type, but with the specified utility type applied.
+Slap the `[UtilityType(arg)]` attribute on a `partial` type and the generator will generate a partial type with the same name and type (e.g., class, record, struct) as the type with the attribute (yes, that can be different from the input type(s)!), but with the specified selector(s) applied.

+For more information about utility types and how to use them, check out [the docs](https://www.typescriptlang.org/docs/handbook/utility-types.html).

 Utility types can be composed to create new utility types, e.g. `Required<Union<T1, T2>>`.